Sanders backs Biden as ex-rivals join forces to beat Trump

 But Sanders said the greater priority for Democrats of all political persuasions should be defeating Trump.

-“We’ve got to make Trump a one-term president,” he added.
+“We’ve got to make Trump a one-term president,” he said.
 “I will do all that I can to make that happen.”

-The coronavirus prevented Biden and Sanders from appearing together in person on Monday.
+The coronavirus prevented Biden and Sanders from appearing together in person.
 But they made clear they would continue working together, announcing the formation of six “task forces” made up of representatives from both campaigns to work on policy agreements addressing health care, the economy, education, criminal justice, climate change and immigration.

 Sanders, 78, is sure to remain a force throughout the campaign.
 When he ended his candidacy, he said he would keep his name on the ballot in states that have not yet voted in order to collect more delegates that could be used to influence the party’s platform.
 He didn’t say Monday whether he would continue to fight for those delegates.